alorubio/Proyecto_Zuber_viajes_compartidos/README.md

-# Analysis of passenger preferences and the impact of external factors on ridesharing
+# Analysis of passenger preferences and the impact of external factors on shared trips

 ## Objective
-Zuber is a new ridesharing company launching in Chicago.
+Zuber is a new shared trips company launching in Chicago.

 The objective is to find patterns in the available information.
 To understand passenger preferences and the impact of external factors on trips.